Rahm back at world number one after California win

 Rahm, who was last ranked at number one in March 2022, held a three-shot lead going into the final round at the Riviera Country Club but trailed Homa with six holes remaining.

-However, two birdies on the par-threes at 14 and 16 moved the Spaniard ahead and pars on the final two holes secured the win.
+However, two birdies on the par threes at 14 and 16 moved the Spaniard ahead and pars on the final two holes secured the win.

 Scheffler loses his place as world number one only a week after winning the Phoenix Open to replace Northern Ireland's Rory McIlroy, who finished in a tie for 29th after a closing 71 on Sunday.